 Advertisement

 Home News

-The Australian government’s landmark legislation to protect children and young teenagers from the potential harms of social media is set to become law after it passed the Senate.
+The Australian government’s landmark legislation to protect children and young teenagers from the potential harms of social media is set to become law on December 10, 2025.

+Advertisement